zotero/citeproc-rs/crates/wasm/README.md

         throw error;
     }
 } finally {
-    // Driver is only undefined if Driver.new threw an error. if (driver) {
+    // Driver is only undefined if `new Driver` threw an error. if (driver) {
         driver.free()
     }